liferay/liferay-frontend-projects/packages/liferay-changelog-generator/README.md

 The idea is that is you ever want to make edits by hand you can, and the way you preserve them over time is by running `git add --patch` to selectively apply newly generated changes while keeping previous manual edits intact.

+When run in a monorepo, it can work in two ways:

+-   Run from the root of the repo, it produces a single changelog for the entire repo.
+This is appropriate for projects like [liferay-js-themes-toolkit](https://github.com/liferay/liferay-js-themes-toolkit), where the packages in the repo are always released together.
+-   Run from a `packages/*` subdirectory, it produces a changelog specific to that directory.
+It is assumed that you have a `.yarnrc` in each package containing a `version-tag-prefix`; this enables the generator to determine when each package was released and produce an accurate changelog.
+This is appropriate for projects like [liferay-npm-tools](https://github.com/liferay/liferay-npm-tools), where the packages are versioned independently of one another and are not released together.

 ## Installation

 Either: